 People with dermatomyositis and polymyositis can be treated with medication.
 Some people recover completely, and others may notice that their symptoms disappear for long stretches of time, which is referred to as remission.
 To reach these results, people often must be treated for several months with immune therapy, such as immunosuppressants or immunoglobulin.

 NYU Langone’s Neuromuscular Disease Center is sponsored by the Muscular Dystrophy Association and offers long-term care for children and adults with inflammatory muscle diseases.
 It offers diagnosis and treatment on an outpatient basis.
+Children with inflammatory myopathies receive care at the Neuromuscular Disease Center through Hassenfeld Children’s Hospital.

 The team at the center includes physicians, physical and occupational therapists, nutritionists, and social workers.
 They help you to manage symptoms, and provide care according to your needs.
 A person with polymyositis who is having trouble swallowing, for example, may work with one of our physical therapists.
 Someone with dermatomyositis who is having breathing problems, however, may visit one of the clinic’s pulmonologists, doctors who specialize in lung function.